-- 2. With the BL-2s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
+- 1. Connect a fully charged battery pack to the VXL-3s and turn on your transmitter. - 2.
+With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
 When the LED blinks red twice, release the F7-Set button. - 4.
 The LED will blink and then turn solid green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
 The model is ready to drive.